kushi-hegde/braille-translator/README.md

 # braille-translator
-Braille to text and speech conversion project
+Braille to text and voice translator project